Treasurys Pull Back As Investors Favor Riskier Assets

 Soft inflation helps boost Treasurys by preserving the purchasing power of their fixed payments and decreasing the likelihood that the Fed will raise interest rates.

-Federal-funds futures, used by investors to place bets on the Fed's rate-policy outlook, on Monday afternoon showed a roughly 42% chance of a rate-increase by December, up from 37% earlier in the day though still down from 47% a week ago, according to CME Group data.
+Federal-funds futures, used by investors to place bets on the Fed's rate-policy outlook, on Monday afternoon showed a roughly 47% chance of a rate-increase by December, up from 37% earlier in the day, according to CME Group data.

 Write to Sam Goldfarb at sam.goldfarb@wsj.com